 When you receive a "Citation and Notification of Penalty," you must immediately post the citation (or copy of it) at or near the place each violation occurred to make employees aware of the hazards to which they may be exposed.
 The citation must remain posted for three working days or until the violation is corrected, whichever is longer.
 (Saturdays, Sundays, and federal and state holidays are not counted as working days).
 YOU MUST COMPLY WITH THESE REQUIREMENTS EVEN IF YOU CONTEST THE CITATION.

 An employer that receives a citation, may take either of the following courses of action:

 - Correct the condition by the date set in the citation and pay the penalty, if one is proposed.

 - Within 15 working days of the receipt of the citation, contest any or all of the following:

 How To Comply

-For violations you do not contest, you should: (1) promptly notify the Division of OSH Compliance by letter that you have taken the appropriate, corrective action within the time set forth in the citation, and (2) pay any penalties itemized therein (checks are to be made payable to the Kentucky State Treasurer and sent to the Kentucky Labor Cabinet).
+For violations you do not contest, you should: (1) promptly notify the Division of OSH Compliance by letter that you have taken the appropriate, corrective action within the time set forth in the citation, and (2) pay any penalties itemized therein (checks are to be made payable to the Kentucky State Treasurer and sent to the Kentucky Education and Labor Cabinet).
 The notification you send the division is generally referred to as a "Letter of Corrective Action."
 It should explain the specific action taken with regard to each violation and state the date each corrective action was taken.